jocham/OpenstackScripts/README.md

 Each script has a discription.

-You can run the scripts individually, or the Master.sh will run all other scripts.
+You can run the scripts individually, or the Master.sh can be used to run all other scripts.

 *SUDO is required!